benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

     func Parse(r io.Reader) error { ... }
 </pre>

-<p>That way, your parser can be fed anything that implements
+<p>That way, the parser can be fed anything that implements
 <tt>io.Reader</tt>, which includes files, string buffers, and network
 connections.
 It also makes it much easier to test (probably using a <a href="https://golang.org/pkg/strings/#Reader"><tt>strings.Reader</tt></a>).</p>

-<p>If your tests only use a small part of a large interface, for example
+<p>If the tests only use a small part of a large interface, for example
-one method of a multi-method API server, you can create a new struct type that <a href="https://golang.org/doc/effective_go.html#embedding">embeds</a> the interface to fulfill the API contract, and then override only the method being called.
-For example, we want to test this <tt>GetReadmeTitle</tt>
+one method from a multi-method API server,  a new struct type that <a href="https://golang.org/doc/effective_go.html#embedding">embeds</a> the interface to fulfill the API contract can be created that only overrides the method being called.
+For example,to test this <tt>GetReadmeTitle()</tt>
 function that calls the <a
 href="https://developer.github.com/v3/repos/contents/">GitHub Contents
-API's</a> "get readme" endpoint to fetch the data, and then returns the first non-empty line as the title:</p>
+API's</a> "GET readme" endpoint to fetch the data, and then returns the first non-empty line as the title:</p>

 <pre>